KatGoff/iteration-names/README.md

 #### Where does the Cloud Function live?

-The Cloud Function is inside the GreenSync Dev Playground project on Google Cloud Platform.
+The Cloud Function is inside a project on Google Cloud Platform.

 The curl command is invoking the `GetIterationName` function that was deployed there.
-This GitHub repository allows us to make changes locally and redeploy if required.
+This GitHub repository allows me to make changes locally and redeploy if required.

 #### How do I deploy the Cloud Function?